 Many have tried this before me, making a no-knead bread, from Bread in 5, and this is not my first bread from one of their books either.
 You need to try this.
 Home-made bread is wonderful.
 You can slice your own thickness; it smells nice, it looks nice and you have an amazing crunchy crust.
 Flavor and crust are my main reasons to bake my own bread.
 Crusty bread is hard to find in my area.
 So far, I have only located one bakery who bakes bread that is fresh, crusty and tasteful.
 Oh wait, correction, ……………. there is now a second one …………. me.
 See in the picture above this text how crunchy the crust is, my mouth is warming up already.

 The very first recipe in Jeff Hertzberg and Zoë François’ book The New Artisan Bread in Five Minutes a Day, is the Master Recipe for one or multiple boules (depending on how big you want your boule to be).
-I usually use the recommended all-purpose flour, but in this recipe I used Chef’s 00 Flour and I used a Dutch Oven instead of a baking stone, pizza-peel or baking sheet.
+I usually use the recommended all-purpose flour, but today I used Chef’s 00 Flour, and I used a Dutch Oven instead of a baking stone, pizza-peel or baking sheet.
 I know the all-purpose flour works just great, just wanted to see the result of the Chefs 00 Flour.
-I used the Dutch oven and half of the recipe to keep the shape of the Artisan No-Knead Country Bread under control.

 This is how I used the recipe: